• Skip to primary navigation

 • Nutrition

-Making a big pot of beans is the best way to enjoy the rich, flavorful beans without all the fuss of soaking or having to watch them on the stovetop.
-With a few simple ingredients and minimal prep, these beans are an easy way to bring warm, earthy flavor to the table.
+I like this recipe because the slow cooker does everything.
+Making a big pot of beans in the slow cooker is the best way to enjoy their rich, flavorful taste without all the fuss of soaking or watching them on the stovetop.

 Slow Cooker Pinto Beans Recipe ~ Dry pinto beans slow-cooked with warm, aromatic spices.
 Vegetarian and vegan.